jrenato/godot-roll-a-ball/docs/medium-priorities.md

 - ![Pickup GPUParticles3D](images/pickup_particle_process_material.png)

 And that pretty much did it.
 The pickups now have a nice glow effect and particles around them.

+## Animate Player Death

+TODO: Explain how a GPU Particles System was added and triggered when the player dies